-Damn straight!
 Personal growth, being a better artist, all that hippy-artsy stuff is in there.
+In fact, the is what most people assume ‘learn painting’ means.
 Improving is an important part of painting – if you enjoy painting that is.
 Doing the same thing over and over grows old pretty fast, so it’s important to find a way to make things better and cooler.

 However, there is a time and a place for that, and that place is group 2.

 When you pick a project for improving your skill, the first step is to make sure you are in no hurry to get that project finished anytime soon.
 This would defeat the purpose.